ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

 #.
 The innovative `Iris QuadCopter <https://www.amazon.com/3DRobotics-3DR0171-3DR-IRIS-Quadcopter/dp/B00NWXY076>`__ is
-actually \ **Ready To Fly** and comes with the top of the line **Pixhawk** flight controller.
+actually \ **Ready To Fly** and comes with the top of the line **Pixhawk** autopilot.
 However, these are no longer produced/sold by 3DR.

     #.
 It is capable of fully autonomous flight and includes the RC
        transmitter, the battery and even telemetry, at $750.00 it is a real